greaterthan/Guide-to-Cobudgeting/collaborative-finance-tools.md

 # Collaborative Financial Tools

 We develop various tools to support organizations doing collaborative finance.
 The tool we are currently working on is called Cobudget.

+### Tools in this guide

+* Collaborative Funding: Cobudget
+* Virtual Accounts